pc2/JHub-HPC-Interface/README.md

 If you do not want to use singularity, then change the value of `use_singularity` in jh_config.ini to false.

 #### Build Singularity Container

+To build the container with the recipe files in singularity/ you have to clone this repository.

 The following commands replace USER_ID in the recipes to the output of `id -u`, create a new hidden file and build the singularity container with the new created file.